poems

 And away from me she ran.

-YOU'RE ABOUT TO READ THIS POEM
+ABOUT TO

 You’re in between each line.